THE ASCENT CHAPTER EIGHT

 Mo and Eli kept telling me to be patient; there was no need to understand everything at once since that wouldn’t be possible.
 Much of what I needed to learn, they suggested, couldn’t be learned; only discovered.
 Until then, they assured me they would continue to assist me until I was ready to move on to new heights of discovery beyond the Summit.
 I wondered what that might mean: what heights, what discoveries?

-After I realised, I no longer occupied a biological body, it felt a bit unsettling to find I was hanging out with two dead guys.
-This also caused me concern about my own state of existence, considering how I seemed to be no different than them, living in the same environment, eating and drinking the same food, engaging in the same discussions and banter.
+When I understood I no longer occupied a biological body, it felt unsettling to realise I was hanging out with two dead guys.
+This also caused me concern about my state of existence, considering how I seemed to be no different from them, living in the same environment, eating and drinking the same food, engaging in the same discussions and banter.

 The only difference was that I had a biological body on standby.
 After being hauled in for repairs, it would one day await my return.
 Or would I be waiting for it?
 Hard to say; maybe we would be waiting for each other.

-As I later lay alone in bed that night, I began to wonder if I’d ever again make love to a woman, something of considerable importance to me.
+As I lay alone in bed that night, I wondered if I’d ever again make love to a woman, something of considerable importance to me.
 Possibly that nymph would come by some night, the one I imagined with a sweet voice while reaching the summit.
 Why not?
 It seemed almost anything might be possible now.

 It was evident they weren’t any more dead than I was.
 In fact, they suggested, they were now more alive than they had ever been, with or without their earthly bodies.
 I finally had to accept that there is no such thing as death, only transition, and they were living proof.

-That was a complete revelation to me, utterly contrary to what I believed most of my life.
+That was a complete revelation to me, contrary to what I had believed most of my life.
 Or I should say what my mind thought, even if my intuitive heart knew better.

 There was little to do in the evenings after they left except sit by the fireplace and read.
-Interestingly, it seemed I would always select the books on the mantle that were most germane to our discussions.
+Interestingly, it seemed I would always find a book on the mantle that was germane to our discussions.

-I would also reflect on what we had discussed during the day, a welcome change to my restless life at home where I could never find time for inner contemplation, even when I enrolled in a Transcendental Meditation course.
+I would also reflect on what we had discussed during the day, a welcome change from my restless life where I could never find time for inner contemplation, even when I enrolled in a Transcendental Meditation course.

 Regrettably, I kept getting distracted by all the attractive lassies in the studio.
-Now, however, in this seclusion, there was nothing to divert my attention.
+However, now in seclusion, there was nothing to divert my attention.
 For once, I could remain focused, no longer preoccupied with frivolous concerns in my life.

 Also, I was finally learning how to exert more control over my emotions and be less reactive when my beliefs were challenged.
 This lesson wasn’t easy to learn, considering how many old doubts and fears continued to plague me.
 Over time, these disturbances began to diminish as a new, unfamiliar serenity began to envelop me.

-I couldn’t embrace this, whatever it was, yet, I could be embraced simply by surrendering to it.
+I found I could be embraced by it simply by surrendering to it.
 There was something more to this than only a feeling.
-Even if I didn’t realise it at the time, I was having my first meaningful encounter with the divine, something I had never known, or for that matter, believed in.
-For lack of a better term; the Presence.
+Even if I didn’t realise it at the time, I had my first meaningful encounter with something I had never known or, for that matter, believed in.
+For lack of a better term; the divine Presence.

-During such moments with the numinous, I caught, or thought I caught, an image of my soul reflected to me, as when peering into a clear, settled pond.
-While not actually visible; still, it was an impression of something much larger than me.
-In a sense, it was me.
-It made no difference; I was one with it.
+During such moments with the numinous, I caught or thought I caught an image of my soul being reflected back to me, as when peering into a clear, settled pond.
+While not visible, still, it was an impression of something larger than me, yet in a sense, it was of me; I was one with it.

 At first, I didn’t know what to make of this mystical encounter with myself… if that’s what this was.
-I wondered, could it be a fleeting glimpse, an intimation, of what I was to become?
+Could it be a fleeting glimpse, an intimation, of what I would become after I died?

 These rare, lucid moments came to me when I put my rational mind aside, along with all its residual fears.
-It was the first time in all my tumultuous years I felt so splendidly serene.
+It was the first time I felt so splendidly serene after many tumultuous years.
 I suspected the serenity would not last, and soon my mind would default to its old habits.

-While dwelling in what might have been a semblance of what some call nirvana, our discussions continued.
-It now seemed I had far less to say and more to learn as I listened intently.
+Our discussions continued while I dwelt in what might have been a semblance of what some call a state of nirvana.
+I had far less to say and more to learn as I listened intently.
 Besides having Mo and Eli around most of the day answering my questions and questioning my answers, we also went for long hikes, played chess and shared meals.

 Seldom did they stay long after dinner.
-Both seemed to be well-aware of what was going on within my mind, which is why they said they wanted me to have plenty of solitude in the evenings to assimilate what we discussed and become better acquainted with the inner Self I was becoming.
+Both seemed to be well aware of what was going on within my mind.
+They said they wanted me to have plenty of solitude in the evenings to assimilate what we discussed and become better acquainted with the inner Self I was becoming.

 For most of my life, I had turned away from religion, dismissing it as mere superstition and fantasies built in the sky.
 Mo and Eli often referred to religious institutions and culture as part of the Hill Country for reasons that will later be explained.
-I didn’t know too much about religious practises back then since I couldn’t be bothered to find their significances.
+I didn’t know too much about religious practices back then since I couldn’t be bothered to find their significance.